Isabella Castillo: Biography and career

 Back in the United States in 2009, she began her acting career in Telemundo on the telenovela El fantasma de Elena (2010), in which she played as seventeen-year-old girl Andrea Girón; at the end of Elena, she got the role of Grachi, the main character of the homonymous telenovela of Nickelodeon Latin America.
 During the broadcast, in February 2012, of the second of three seasons, Castillo participated in the musical Grachi: El show en vivo.
 Thanks to Grachi, between 2011 and 2012, Castillo won the Favorite Actress award at the Kids' Choice Awards México, Kids' Choice Awards Argentina and Meus Prêmios Nick, becoming also the first to win the Favorite Latin Artist award at the 2012 Kids' Choice Awards.

-On 21 February 2013, she signed with Warner Music Latina for her first album, Soñar no Cuesta Nada, released on 23 April.
+In February 2013, she signed with Warner Music Latina for her first album, Soñar no Cuesta Nada, released on 23 April.
 In March, Castillo won the Favorite Latin Artist Award for the second time at the 2013 Kids' Choice Awards.
 In September 2014, singer Patricio Arellano published his third album, featuring a duet with Castillo titled "Que duermas conmigo".
 On 21 October, it was announced that Castillo was cast in the telenovela Tierra de reyes and portrayed the dual role of Alma Gallardo and Verónica Saldívar.
 She also appeared on ¿Quién es quién?.
 Meanwhile, she acted in Araceli Álvarez de Sotomayor's Tacones enanos, a Spanish theater play, from 9 December 2015 to 10 January 2016.

+In 2019, she received the McAllen Texas Keys of the City.